cjneely10/MetaSanity/README.md

 ### Dependencies

-See the [wiki page](https://github.com/cjneely10/MetaSanity/wiki/2-Installation) for installing all needed database files.
 Python dependencies are best maintained within a separate Python virtual environment. `BioMetaDB` and `MetaSanity` must be contained and built within the same python environment.

 ## About